-- 1. Chapter Summary: Developing a chapter-by-chapter summary of the Malphur's text: Being Leaders: The Nature of Authentic Christian Leadership.
+- 1. Chapter Summary: Developing a chapter-by-chapter summary of the Malphurs's text: Being Leaders: The Nature of Authentic Christian Leadership.
 Write approximately one-half page on each of the eight chapters for a total of four pages (double-spaced).
-Due: 6/20/2020 - 2 Administration Synthesis Paper: Writing a five page, double spaced paper outlining your implementation plan for how administrative work is applied in the local church.
+Due: 6/19/2021 - 2 Administration Synthesis Paper: Writing a five-page, double spaced paper outlining your implementation plan for how administrative work is applied in the local church.
 The student should highlight the planning, organizing, leading, and evaluating components outlined in the Church Administration textbook as well as from several teaching units about these functions.
 A student may also consider aspects of personnel management, guiding church documents, and budgets within this paper.
 This assignment is related to SLO #3.
-A rubric for this assignment may be found on Blackboard.
-DUE: 7/19/2020. - 3.
-Annotated List of Resources: You will create 5 annotations following the annotated bibliography format in Turabian for leadership and 5 annotations for administration.
+DUE: 7/17/2021. - 3 Annotated List of Resources: You will create 5 annotations following the annotated bibliography format in Turabian for leadership and 5 annotations for administration.
 The annotations can come from articles, magazines, journals, books, or websites.
 These sources are intended to create a binder for you in the areas of leadership and administration in relation to personnel, finances, and property in the context of the local church.
 A total of 10 annotations should be submitted for this assignment.
 This assignment is related to SLO #4.
-A rubric for this assignment may be found on Blackboard.
-DUE: 7/19/2020. - 4.
-Case Studies: Respond to assigned case studies and discussion boards from Designed to Lead as assigned through Blackboard.
+DUE: 7/17/2021. - 4 Case Studies on Discussion Boards: Respond to assigned case studies and discussion boards from Designed to Lead as assigned through Blackboard.
 This assignment is related to SLO #5.
 Due: Throughout the semester. - 5.
-Mentored Experience (40%): - a.
+Mentored Experience (40%):

+a.
 Mentorship Hours (10%) Due: Each week for a total of 45 hours at the conclusion of the semester.

-Final Due Date for hours completed: Due: 7/22/2020.
+Final Due Date for hours completed: Due: 7/21/2021.